raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 A marshmallow toasting dragon slayer from Montréal [asked about the unary &.](http://lovehateubuntu.blogspot.com/2008/06/some-neat-things-in-ruby.html "Ubuntu: A Love/Hate Relationship: Some Neat Things in Ruby")

-I like this question, because when I saw it, I realized immediately that although I’ve figured out how to use it to accomplish certain things, writing an answer serves the excellent purpose of forcing myself to learn more.
+I like this question, because when I saw it, I realized immediately that although I've figured out how to use it to accomplish certain things, writing an answer serves the excellent purpose of forcing myself to learn more.

-Let’s start with what I do know, and what everyone can figure out from grepping source code: It has something to do with converting things to and from blocks.
-If you take nothing else away from this, remember that when you see a unary “&” in Ruby, you are looking at making something into a block, or making a block into something.
+Let's start with what I do know, and what everyone can figure out from grepping source code: It has something to do with converting things to and from blocks.
+If you take nothing else away from this, remember that when you see a unary "&" in Ruby, you are looking at making something into a block, or making a block into something.

 Now, blocks in Ruby are not first-class entities.
 You cannot store them in variables.
 They are not objects.
 There is no `Block.new` expression.
 The only way to make a block in Ruby syntax is to write one as part of a method call, like this: